csu-cs/csci-315/docs/guides/midterm-study-guide.md

     book, closed notes, closed internet, etc.

 > [!NOTE]
 > In-person students must take part 1 of the exam in class on the scheduled due date.
+> You may take part 2 before or after part 1.

 The exam will consist of programming problems, understanding checks, and analysis of algorithms (showing the state at each step) through Blackboard.